10x-dev-wannabe/timer/README.md

 (in "scripts")<br>
 and make sure "main": "main.js",<br>
 This app is still in development, I will package it when I get more features implemented.<br>

-Feel free to share your oppinion and give advice.<br>
+Feel free to share your oppinion, share advice, and suggest new features!<br>